Sea Turtle

 -

-Participants have the option of completing course assignments self-paced, with 2 hour “sharing Zoom circles” every other week.
+Participants have the option of completing course assignments self-paced, with our “sharing circles”.
 Everyone will have the opportunity to record their debriefs and share with each other.

 -